the-turing-way/the-turing-way/governance/community-calls/20240923-coworking.md

 ## Notes

-* ALS: Hidden REF submission \& Scriberia images!
-    * Calendar gardening - fixing some recurring calendar invites
+* Anne - getting some communications out for a new chapter on Data Missingness
-*
+* Gabin - RAM\&RCM chapter